dmitryikh/rust-vs-cpp-bench/README.md

 ## Performance results
 ![Performance table](performance_table.png?raw=true "Performance table")

+`(core)` means measurments of only algorithmic part of the programs (excluding startup, input-output operations)

 ## Folders overview

 Each problem can be found in the folder with the same name.
 In each folder here